palmerusaf/resume/resume.md

 ## Summary

 F-16 Crew Chief and Senior Aircraft Technician (2A373) with 11+ years of tactical aircraft maintenance experience.
 Expertise in leading daily maintenance operations, engine systems, flight control systems, and safety compliance.
 Successfully embedded with Iraqi Air Force to train technicians to 7-level senior technician status.
-Took a break from aviation to teach English in Thailand and pursue Bachelors degree.
-Currently pursuing Airframe and Powerplant(A&P) certification through prior military experience.
+Took a break from aviation to teach English in Thailand and pursue Bachelor's degree.
+Currently pursuing Airframe and Powerplant (A&P) certification through prior military experience.

 ## Experience